 What is the Pharos Station?

-If you print more than 3 physical pages at a time, you will get a message indicating that you need to go to the Pharos Station.
-The Pharos Station is located next to the printer you selected to print your job.
-You will need a valid Phoenix Card or Guest Card to release your job to the printer.
+The Pharos Station is attached to each printer.
+You will need a valid Phoenix Card to release your job to the printer.
 Swipe your card, select your named job and select Print.

 For more information, see Print Management System.